paulhedlund/2017GISLIS/README.md

-# 2017GISLIS
-2017 GIS/LIS Web AppBuilder Workshop Widget Exercise
+# 2017 GIS/LIS
+Web AppBuilder for ArcGIS: Knowing Your Options.

+Slides and Exercise files.